 The Stony Brook Neuro-Oncology Center is a collaborative effort amongst our neurology, neurosurgery, pathology, medical oncology, radiation oncology, and neuroradiology experts.
 Led by Co-Directors, Agnes Kowalska, MD, and Charles Mikell, MD, our team provides complete care for primary and metastatic brain and spinal cord tumors, skull base tumors, pituitary tumors, tumors of the nerve sheath as well as neurological complications of cancer.
-We are proud to offer the best outpatient and inpatient care for our patients utilizing the most technologically advanced diagnostic and treatment options.
+We offer high quality outpatient and inpatient care for our patients utilizing the most technologically advanced diagnostic and treatment options.

 We understand that the possibility of a cancer diagnosis can be overwhelming and cause anxiety.
 That's why we strive to provide a helping hand and a comfortable environment for you and your family.